 The Institute for Discipleship at Southwestern College offers certifications in several ministry-related areas.
 Certifications require just four courses of $125 each — a total of $500.
 These courses will give you a solid theological understanding to support your work, as well as practical knowledge from experts.
 All courses are taught by instructors who have years of on-the-ground experience in their particular ministry area.

 Gain tools to make a big impact in your ministry area and interact with other Christians from around the country who do the same kind of ministry you do!

 Cost and Dates

-You can complete all the courses you need for certification in just one year.
+Once you begin, you can complete all the courses you need for certification in just one year!